intervalplace/aon-sdk/README.md

 ### Adding a namespace

-Implement `NamespaceAdapter` and register it in `src/namespaces/index.ts`.
-The adapter defines authorization structure, verification, execution, and reward logic for your namespace.
-The protocol and node require no changes.

-## Node

-The AON node lives at [intervalplace/aon](https://github.com/intervalplace/aon).
-Run a local node for development or connect to the public bootstrap node.

-### Adding a namespace

 Implement `NamespaceDriver` and register it.
 No core files need to change — the pattern is identical to adding a transport to the node.

 Full guide: [NAMESPACES.md](./NAMESPACES.md)